keep1earning/Real-ESRGAN-TG-bot-win/README.md

-# Real-ESRGAN-TG-bot
+# Real-ESRGAN-TG-bot-win
-A Telegram bot that upscale photo with Real-ESRGAN-ncnn-vulkan
+A Telegram bot that upscale photo with Real-ESRGAN-ncnn-vulkan on windows

 ## 🔧 Dependencies and Installation